Raina, Bardhaman

-Raina is a village in Raina I CD block in Bardhaman Sadar South subdivision of Purba Bardhaman district in the Indian state of West Bengal.
+Raina is a Town in Raina I CD block in Bardhaman Sadar South subdivision of Purba Bardhaman district in the Indian state of West Bengal.

 Geography

 Urbanisation

 95.54% of the population of Bardhaman Sadar South subdivision live in rural areas versus 4.46% in urban areas, the lowest proportion of urban population amongst the four subdivisions in Purba Bardhaman district.

 Services

 Raina police station has jurisdiction over Raina I CD Block.
 The area covered is 266.43 km^{2}.

 Demographics

-As per the 2011 Census of India Raina had a total population of 5,157, of which 2,619 (51%) were males and 2,538 (49%) were females.
+As per the 2011 Census of India Raina had a total population of 7000, of which 3600 (51%) were males and 3400, (49%) were females.
 Population under 6 was 494.
-The total number of literates in Raina was 3,872 (83.04% of the population over 6 years).
+The total number of literates in Raina was 3,999 (83.04% of the population over 6 years).

 Transport

 Rainagar railway station is on the Bankura-Mathnasipur sector of Bankura-Masagram line in Raina.
 As of January 2019, DEMU services are available between Bankura and Masagram.

 Raina is connected with Burdwan town, Tarokeshor, Memary by road.